SaskaPetrovic/To-Do-Quest-Enhanced/README.md

 </br>
 <h2 name="usage">𐙚 Usage </h2>

-𖹭 Start a new game or continue from your last save on the introduction page.
+𖹭 Start a new game or continue from your last save on the introduction page

-𖹭 Track your level, stats, and progression on the main dashboard.
+𖹭 Track your level, stats, and progression on the main dashboard

-𖹭 View weekly goals and your current quest count in the Activity tab.
+𖹭 View weekly goals and your current quest count in the Activity tab

-𖹭 Browse predefined quests or create your own with custom checkpoints.
+𖹭 Browse predefined quests or create your own with custom checkpoints

-𖹭 Accept quests, complete them, and watch your stats grow.
+𖹭 Accept quests, complete them, and watch your stats grow

-𖹭 View your unlocked achievements and progress toward new milestones.
+𖹭 View your unlocked achievements and progress toward new milestones
 </br>

 <h2 name="screenshots">𐙚 Screenshots </h2>